Alexdavv/Vocabulary-v5.0-test/README.md

     consistent development environment.
 Only `conda activate mapping_machine` needs to be ran on subsequent sessions.

+    If you are using a Linux or MacOS system, you need to create the environment with `environment-compat.yaml` instead of `environment.yml`:
+    ```sh
+    conda env create -f environment-compat.yml
+    ```

 4. Place all input files in `source/`
 5. Place all downloaded binary models (e.g. BioWordVec) in `models/`.
 If you do not have them, Mapping Machine will download them.